 Q. Will obesity increase in the future?

-A. Unfortunately we are on an upward climb with obesity statistics.
+A. Unfortunately, we are on an upward climb with obesity statistics.
 Some researchers think that the obesity rate will be at 44% by 2030.
 But we have power to change this.
-Through education, prioritizing our health, teaching our children about whole foods and healthy lifestyle and making a demand for healthier food we can change these statistics.
+Through education, prioritizing our health, teaching our children about whole foods and a healthy lifestyle and making a demand for healthier food we can change these statistics.
 (37)

 Q. Can obesity cause cancer?